 - Full semester of dedicated, Department of Justice approved curriculum (485 total contact hours)

-- Offered in the spring semester
+- Offered in the fall semesters only

 - Up to 30 seats available.
 Priority seating goes SUNY Potsdam’s Criminal Justice students, then to the rest of the students enrolled at SUNY Potsdam, then any seats left remaining is opened to all others, to include recently hired police officers, on a case by case basis to be determined by Director Duquette.